Three custom, hardware-tailored smartwatch interfaces

 — Google UXR analysis

-Overview | OPPORTUNITY
+Overview | Opportunity

 Role

-Lead UX Designer | Smartwatch Development
+Project Manager / Lead UX Designer | Smartwatch Development

 Project Management, Cross-Functional Alignment, User Flows, Wireframes, Prototyping & Testing, UI Design, Industrial Design